The following information and guidelines have been prepared for

 are a licensed Amateur Radio operator, live in the Phoenix, Arizona

-area, and would like to be a W7ASC volunteer, please contact Bob
+area, and would like to be a W7ASC volunteer, please do the following.

-The W7ASC Ham shack is set up with a Kenwood 570G for almost
+The W7ASC Ham shack is set up with a variety of Kenwood and

 - If you are restricted by CC&R's and would like to do more

 - If you would like to see more young Hams getting their licenses...

 - If you would like to work modes that you can't at home...

 If you would like to try volunteering, Follow the procedure as described in paragraph 2 above.

 The Science Center hours are from 10:00 AM to 5:00 PM.
 During the